matthieubosquet/solid-sparql-test/README.md

 # Solid SPARQL

-Since [Comunica and Solid are compatible](https://comunica.dev/docs/query/advanced/solid/), you can use it to run SPARQL queries over your pod resources.
+Since [Comunica and Solid are compatible](https://comunica.dev/docs/query/advanced/solid/), you can use it to run SPARQL queries over your Pod resources.

 ## How To?